Vigilant Association of Philadelphia

+Up and running by 1838, the committee had begun to break down in 1852.
+William Still was an important conductor along the railroad and a founder of the vigilance committee in Philadelphia.

 History

 Its executive was the Vigilant Committee of Philadelphia and its first president was a black dentist, James McCrummell.
 Other abolitionists who helped included John Greenleaf Whittier, who helped form the committee and promoted the association in his newspaper Pennsylvania Freeman.

 There were five members of the acting committee for the Vigilant Association of Philadelphia, which included Nathaniel W. Depee, William Still, Jacob C. White, Passmore Williamson, and Charles Wise.

 In June 1842, future writer Harriet Jacobs was among the fugitive slaves who were aided by the Association.